 They Can Help Prevent and Heal Diseases

 Many vitamins are also very beneficial when it comes to preventing and healing numerous diseases.
-For instance, Vitamins C and E can help to stop the inflammation which is the cause of various problems, such as allergies and arthritis.
+For instance, Vitamins C and E can help to stop the inflammation which is the cause of various problems, such as allecrgies and arthritis.
 In fact, vitamins can often help your dog feel better because it’s providing their body with nutrients they might be lacking due to their illness.
 By consuming vitamins, you’ll be able to better manage your pet’s illnesses while also helping to prevent new ones from occurring.

 What to Consider Before Giving Your Pet Vitamins